Does 9Wood sell wood walls?

 What about exterior wood walls?

 For exterior walls, 9Wood does not recommend our walls for those applications simply based on exposure to the elements.
-Often time those areas are going to get a lot of direct contact with wind-driven moisture.
+Oftentimes those areas are going to get a lot of direct contact with wind-driven moisture.
 We would recommend going with a product that uses a penetrant type of finish that is typically done more by a millwork company.

 Wood walls: solid wood vs. veneer product

 As far as solid wood versus veneer wood for walls, once again solid wood is going to provide a more robust product.
-If you need to use a veneer core product on a wall system there are certain ways, even in high traffic areas, to help protect the wall system.
-One example would be making sure that the wall system is off the floor by 3”-4” is kind of a toe-kick area.
+If you need to use a veneer core product on a wall system, there are certain ways, even in high traffic areas, to help protect the wall system.
+One example would be making sure that the wall system is off the floor by 3”-4”, which is kind of a toe-kick area.
 Another thing would be to use some kind of protective cap, such as metal trim or even solid wood trim in those corner conditions.

 How much do custom wood walls cost?

 For prices on wood wall systems, they generally follow the same pricing as our ceiling systems.
-The square footage pricing on grilles or linears, you’re looking at anywhere between the upper teens to mid-30’s and on the acoustic planks, tiles and perfs anywhere between lower 20’s to lower 40’s a square foot.
+For the square-footage pricing on grilles or linears, you’re looking at anywhere between the upper teens to mid-30s, and for the acoustic planks, tiles, and perfs anywhere between lower 20s to lower 40s a square foot.

-As Nathan talked about, walls are a separate surface with their own unique considerations.
+As Nathan discussed, walls are a separate surface with their own unique considerations.
 We are here to help you, so if you are integrating a custom ceiling with a custom wood wall or considering a wall only, reach out to our team.
-They’ve got budgets, samples, and other things to help with your design intent.
+They’ve got budgets, samples, images, and other things to help with your design intent.